phroo02/Emotion_Recognition_Project/README.md

 - **Model Building:** Implements various classifiers and compares their performance on emotion recognition tasks.

 - **Evaluation:** Uses a range of evaluation metrics and visual tools such as confusion matrices to analyze model performance.

+## Future Enhancements
+- **Deep Learning Models:** Explore more advanced models (e.g., LSTM, transformers) for potentially improved performance.

+- **Data Augmentation:** Investigate data augmentation techniques to handle limited or imbalanced datasets.

+- **Extended Analysis:** Implements various classifiers and compares their performance on emotion recognition tasks.

+- **Evaluation:** Enhance the evaluation section with cross-validation and additional performance metrics.

+ ## Acknowledgements
+- **Coursera:** This project was developed as part of a Coursera guided project on NLP and machine learning.

+- **Open-Source Libraries:** Special thanks to the developers of the Python libraries and frameworks used in this project.